zephyrproject-rtos/zephyr/doc/subsystems/usb/usb.rst

       return 0;
    }

-The class driver should wait for the USB_DC_CONFIGURED device status code before transmitting any data.
+The class driver should wait for the USB_DC_INTERFACE device status code before transmitting any data.

+There are two ways to transmit data, using the 'low' level read/write API or the 'high' level transfer API.

+low level API:

 To transmit data to the host, the class driver should call usb_write().
 Upon completion the registered endpoint callback will be called.
-Before sending another packet the class driver should wait for the completion of the previous transfer.
+Before sending another packet the class driver should wait for the completion of the previous write.
 When data is received, the registered endpoint callback is called. usb_read() should be used for retrieving the received data.
-It must always be called through the registered endpoint callback.
 For CDC ACM sample driver this happens via the OUT bulk endpoint handler (cdc_acm_bulk_out) mentioned in the endpoint array (cdc_acm_ep_data).

-Only CDC ACM and DFU class driver examples are provided for now.
+high level API:

+The usb_transfer method can be used to transfer data to/from the host.
+The transfer API will automatically split the data transmission into one or more USB transaction(s), depending endpoint max packet size.
+The class driver does not have to implement endpoint callback and should set this callback to the generic usb_transfer_ep_callback.